How to Evaluate Behavioral Models: Introduction

-\emph{The economist's view: scoring rules.} Another closely related problem is that of evaluating experts on their probabilistic forecasts of future events.
-Prior work aims to perform these evaluations with \emph{scoring rules} \citep[e.g.,][]{Gneiting2007}, a class of loss functions that evaluate predictions independently on each observation in a dataset.
-A large focus of this literature has been finding axiomatic characterizations of particular scoring rules.
-These characterizations agree that losses should be \emph{proper}---an axiom that we refer to in our analysis as ``distributionally proper''---but diverge beyond this point: negative log likelihood is the only proper scoring rule that satisfies a locality axiom~\citep{McCarthy1956}, and two different neutrality axioms characterize Brier score~\citep{Selten1998} and the spherical score~\citep{Jose2009}. \longver{
+\emph{The forecaster's view: scoring rules.} Another closely related problem is that of evaluating probabilistic forecasts of future events.
+Work in this field generally uses \emph{scoring rules} \citep[e.g.,][]{Gneiting2007}, a class of loss functions that evaluate predictions independently on each observation.
+Axiomatic characterizations from this literature agree that losses should be \emph{proper}--- the expected loss should be minimized by the true distribution, an axiom that we refer to in our analysis as ``distributionally proper'' ---but diverge beyond this point: negative log-likelihood is the only proper scoring rule that satisfies a locality axiom~\citep{McCarthy1956}, and two different neutrality axioms characterize Brier score~\citep{Selten1998} and the spherical score~\citep{Jose2009}.
+Our work differs in that we propose axioms that address critical problems that arise when evaluating behavioral models, without being concerned that we are left with an entire class of loss functions.

-} We take inspiration from these axiomatic analyses, but our work differs in two important ways.
-First, we do not attempt to characterize a single, ideal loss function; we are only concerned with critical problems that arise when training and evaluating behavioral models.
-We thus aim to propose axioms that only address these critical problems, without being concerned that these axioms leave us with an entire class of loss functions.
-Second, in many applications of scoring rules, it is only possible to observe an outcome once---for example, when evaluating weather, climate, political events, energy, and healthcare forecasts \citep{Carvalho2016}.
-This contrasts sharply with behavioral economics, where it is common to run laboratory experiments with dozens or hundreds of participants, obtaining many samples of how a human reasons in exactly the same strategic situation.
+Some authors have proposed stronger alternatives to propriety.
+Instead of simply requiring that the correct prediction minimize the expected loss, others have considered lower-bounding the loss of incorrect predictions~\cite{Friedman1983, Nau1985, Haghtalab2019}, maximizing the loss of a naive prediction~\cite{Li2022}, or ensuring that it also receives a lower loss in finite samples with high probability~\cite{Haghtalab2019}.
+These axioms focus on identifying correct predictions, while we focus on comparing and evaluating incorrect predictions.

+The field of property elicitation extends the definition of propriety in a different way, aiming to construct loss functions whose expectations are minimized at other summary statistics of a distribution; propriety is the special case of eliciting the mean.
+Of particular interest here is work on eliciting multiple properties~\cite{Lambert2008, Fissler2019}, as their ``accuracy rewarding'' and ``order sensitivity'' axioms are similar to our alignment axioms.
+We discuss this relationship further in Section~\ref{sec:axioms}.